lancelot-c/rng-audit/README.md

 forge install smartcontractkit/chainlink
 forge install OpenZeppelin/openzeppelin-contracts
 ```
+We will run the test file `OnlyOutcomes.t.sol` which contains an equivalent of the `checkDrawWinners` function of the Verifiable Draws smart contract adapted for fuzz testing.

 Make sure your `.env` has the desired dataset parameters, for example if you want to collect dataset #2 your `.env` should have:
 ```